Productivity hacks - 12 min read

 • Step 2: Prioritize your tasks.
 Not all tasks require the same attention.
 Some are more important or urgent than others.
 Identify which tasks are critical and which are less so – and plan your time accordingly.

 • Step 4: Block out the time in your calendar.
-Simply add the tasks you want to work on and set a time period.
-Making your calendar public to your company will allow everyone to see when you’re busy.
-This helps them to plan meetings and make requests in a way that is considerate to your schedule.
+Simply add the tasks you want to work on and create a block of time on your calendar to do them.
+Making your calendar public to your company allows everyone to see when you’re busy.
+This helps them to plan meetings and make requests in a way that is considerate of your schedule.

 • Step 5: Stick with it.
 Now it’s just about following your schedule.
 Close irrelevant tabs, put your phone on silent, and get focused.
 When a block of time is up, move onto the next task.
 If you don’t finish a task in its designated block, reschedule it to a future block.